uk-gov-mirror/dvsa.cvs-svc-app-logs/README.md

-# mes-microservices-starter-template
+# mes-logs-service

-A serverless microservice template.
+A serverless microservice responsible reporting error logs from the mes-mobile-app

 ## Structure